 Foreign business enterprises/corporate firms issue Samurai bonds in Japan.
 To do so, the issuing company or the government has to follow the rules and regulations of the Japanese market.
 These companies issue their bond to acquire the local currency in the Japanese market.
 Financial samurai bonds are an attractive instrument for investors in Japan as there is no risk of currency variation.
 The issuing company can use the proceeds from samurai bond issuance for various purposes.

-Purpose of issuing Samurai Bonds
+Purpose of Issuing Samurai Bonds

-The issuer can also use the proceeds to take advantage of lower costs by converting the issue in a different currency at the same time.
+The issuer can also use the proceeds to take advantage of lower costs by converting the issue into a different currency at the same time.
 Investor preferences change according to the market segment and thus a difference in cost.
 It can also result from short-term market conditions affecting the bond and swaps markets.

 This issue was mainly for acquiring capital for financing infrastructure development in Indonesia.
-Besides this, it also created a major global awareness about samurai bonds among many investors, life insurers, financial institutions like banks, mutual fund companies, and others.
+Besides this, it also created a major global awareness about samurai bonds among many investors, life insurers, and financial institutions like banks, mutual fund companies, and others.

-History of Samurai Bond Market
+History of the Samurai Bond Market

 The Samurai Bond Market came into existence in 1970.
-It was the first time when the Ministry of Finance allowed supranational entities and international government organizations to issue these bonds.
+It was the first time that the Ministry of Finance allowed supranational entities and international government organizations to issue these bonds.
 However, there were terms and conditions about the size of the issue and tenor.
 The reason for opening the Samurai bond market was to deal with Japan’s excessive reserve of foreign currency.
 It was in the late 1960s when one US dollar was worth 360 Yen.
 To reduce the pressure on the financial and monetary market of Japan, the government opened the gates for foreign organizations to invest in its market by issuing Yen-denominated bonds.

 After 1990 and the great Economic Reform of 1991, the Samurai bond market came into the limelight.
 With globalization hitting all the economies, these bond issues grew significantly.
 In just 25 years, from 1990 to 2015, there have been more than 3000 samurai bond issues.
 However, in 2018, with the deterioration of market sentiments, the yield of the bond market across the world is increasing.
-The effect has also come on Samurai Bonds.
+The effect has also come to Samurai Bonds.
 The result is the prices of these bonds are falling.